 Various breeds were considered for this project ranging from dairy breeds such as the Ayrshire and Jersey through to dual-purpose breeds such as the Norwegian Red and Montbeliarde.
 After an extensive review of the literature and evaluation of the various breeds it was clear that crossbreeding with the Jersey breed offered the greatest potential to reverse the current trends.
 Financial modelling has indicated that crossbred Jersey cows have a particular advantage in low to average yielding herds where more emphasis is placed on milk quality, especially if milk prices are low.

 The aim of this research programme is therefore to evaluate the potential contribution of crossbreeding to improve the profitability of dairying in Northern Ireland.
-Fourteen herds from across Northern Ireland are currently partiipating in the study, with a range from autumn to spring calving and at various levels of concentrate input.
-In each herd, approximately 20 Holstein - Fresian cows are being bred with Jersey semen for two successive years, with 20 similar cows being served with the normal Holstein - Fresian bulls used on the farm.
+Fourteen herds from across Northern Ireland are currently participating in the study, with a range from autumn to spring calving and at various levels of concentrate input.
+In each herd, approximately 20 Holstein - Friesian cows are being bred with Jersey semen for two successive years, with 20 similar cows being served with the normal Holstein - Friesian bulls used on the farm.
 The first crossbred calves of this study have now been born (October 2002).
-The next part of the study aims to compare their production, reproductive performance, health and longevity with that of Holstein - Fresian herdmates of comparable age.
+The next part of the study aims to compare their production, reproductive performance, health and longevity with that of Holstein - Friesian herdmates of comparable age.

 See the technical report here - An examination of the potential of crossbreeding to improve the profitability of dairying in Northern Ireland (D-11-00)